Tadao Takayama: National team career

 In May 1930, when Takayama was a Tokyo Imperial University student, he was selected Japan national team for 1930 Far Eastern Championship Games in Tokyo and Japan won the championship.
 At this competition, on May 25, he debuted against Philippines.
 On May 29, he also played and scored a goal against Republic of China.
 He played 2 games and scored 1 goals for Japan in 1930.

 After retirement

 After retirement, Takayama worked at Ministry of Foreign Affairs and Ministry of Education, Science and Culture.
 He also served as a professor at Hamamatsu College of Technology and Mukogawa Women's University.
 In 1948, he became the principal of Hyogo Prefectural Kobe High School, his mother school.
 He worked for his mother school as principal for 18 years until 1965.
 After he retired from the position of the principal, he became professor at Mukogawa Women's University and in 1972 the superintendent of education of Takarazuka City.

-July 1, 1980, Takayama died in Tokyo at the age of 76.
+On July 1, 1980, Takayama died in Tokyo at the age of 76.